bartex00001/WS2812_for_RPI_PICO/README.md

 To turn of you led's you will need
 1. Fill the values in the array
     You can do it one by one:
-    'pixels_set(n, color)'   #where n is the number if pixel and color is well... color in rgb (r, g, b) with numbers up to 255
+    pixels_set(n, color)   #where n is the number if pixel and color is well... color in rgb (r, g, b) with numbers up to 255

     Or you can fill all in one go
     pixels_fill(color)    #where color is the color you'll fill the led's with